fullstackhero/docs/content/en/dotnet-webapi-boilerplate/general/getting-started/index.md

 Firstly, make sure that you have already setup your development environment that runs the prerequisite tools and SDKs.
 Refer [Development Environment](/dotnet-webapi-boilerplate/general/development-environment/) for details.

-This guide will take you right from installing the `fullstackhero .NET WebAPI Boilerplate` package to testing the API using the provided Postman Collection!
+This guide will take you right from strating up your own .NET Web API Project using `fullstackhero .NET WebAPI Boilerplate` package / repository to testing the API using the provided Postman Collection!

 To get started with this Boilerplate, here are the avaiable options.

-- Fork the Repository.
+- Forking the Repository.
 Use this if you want to always keep your version of the Boilerplate up-to date with the latest changes.
 - Install using dotnet new .
 Use this for release versions of the Boilerplate only.
+It might be very hard to update to the latest version of the Boilerplate using this option.

-## Forking the Repository
+## Forking the Repository & Creating your New Solution!

 You would probably need to take this approach if you want to keep your source code upto date with the latest changes.
 To get started based on this repository, you need to get a copy locally.
-You have three options: fork, clone, or download.

 - Make a fork of fullstackhero's `dotnet-webapi-boilerplate` repository in your Github account.
 - Next, since you need to start your private personal project, create your new `dotnet-webapi-boilerplate` personal project by cloning the forked repository on your personal github.
 This could be done as simple as running `git clone https://github.com/{yourgithubuseraccount}/dotnet-webapi-boilerplate.git` locally on your development machine.